 - Problems with interpersonal relationships

 - Low self-esteem and excessive self-criticism

-- Highly likelihood of engaging in risky behavior
+- High likelihood of engaging in risky behavior

-A child of an alcoholic is 2 to 4 times more likely to develop alcoholism.
+A child of an alcoholic is two to four times more likely to develop alcoholism.

 Because alcoholism is often a family secret, children rarely seek help, even as adults.

-Children of alcoholics can benefit from mutual-help groups such as Ala-teen.
-Adult children of alcoholics may benefit from mutual-help groups Al-Anon and Adult Children of Alcoholics (ACA).
+Children of alcoholics can benefit from mutual-help groups such as Alateen.

 Children of alcoholic parents are more likely to experience abuse and violence at the hands of their parents.
 If you suspect that the child of an alcoholic parent is a victim of domestic violence, you should contact Child Protective Services (CPS).